bloominstituteoftechnology/web-guided-project-class-components-solution/README.md

 ## Guided Project Outline

 ### Introduce Yourself
-* A good introduction to the Unit if students have not met you already

 ### Introduce the Module
-* Stress the building up of the previous unit's knowledge towards creating more complex applications.

 ### Introduce Sprint
 * Our focus over the week is professional usage of React components.
 * Explore advanced concepts on the different ways React Components work, scale and are tested for industry level projects.